Yellow-billed magpie: Breeding

 The yellow-billed magpie prefers groves of tall trees along rivers and near open areas, though in some cities they have begun to nest in vacant lots and other weedy places.
-A pair of birds builds a dome-shaped nest with sticks and mud on a high branch.
-Nests may be 14 meters above the ground and are sometimes built far out on long branches to prevent predators from reaching them.
+A pair of birds build a dome-shaped nest with sticks and mud on a high branch.
+Nests maybe 14 meters above the ground and are sometimes built far out on long branches to prevent predators from reaching them.
 They nest in small colonies, or occasionally alone.
 Even when nesting close to other birds they may exhibit some territorial behavior.
 These birds are permanent residents and do not usually wander far outside of their breeding range.

 Extra-pair copulation is not uncommon among yellow-billed magpies.
 After mating, a male will exhibit mate-guarding, preventing the female from mating with other males until she lays the first egg.
 The clutch contains 5 to 7 eggs which are incubated by the female for 16 to 18 days.
 Both parents feed the nestlings a diet of mostly insects until fledging occurs in 30 days.